noppoMan/4896c62de389fa8a7ffca8a727d8f71f/README.md

 ## adf_test_result.csv

 ADF test results and information on fractional differencing for all activity data used in the experiment.
 Each row corresponds to $A_i$ of each group for period shift and $T_m$.
+Since 2,884 $A_i$ were obtained in the experiment, this CSV consists of 2,884 rows + header row.

 Columns:
 - **period_shift**: Period shift corresponding to the data